solidpixel/solidpixel.github.io/_posts/2022-04-22-astc_optimization.md

 ![Pareto frontier improvement]({{ "../../../assets/images/optimize/Picture1.png" | relative_url }}){:.center-image}

-The only case where this argument isn't true is for the high quality end of the compression spectrum.
+The only case where this argument isn't true is for the highest quality end of the compression spectrum.
 If we remove options that impact the best quality mode there isn't a "better quality" option that can be used to recover any losses.
 We are therefore more careful with search-space reductions that impact the top-end, as that is quality permanently lost to the void.

 Optimizing along the frontier